Domain Property Management Blog

 Although rates may be calculated differently for different cities, the current interest rate in both Chicago and Illinois is 0.01%.
 The interest begins accruing on the deposit the day you receive it from the tenant.

-If a landlord fails to abide by these storage rules, they may be liable to certain repercussions.
+If a landlord fails to abide by these security deposit storage rules, they may be liable to certain repercussions.
 Including, having to reimburse the tenant the entire security deposit amount, plus reasonable court and attorney fees.

 What can a landlord deduct on a resident's security deposit in Illinois?